List of Colorado ballot measures

-The U.S. state of Colorado has had a system of direct voting since gaining statehood in 1877.
-Citizens and the Colorado General Assembly both have the ability to place new legislation, legislation recently passed by the General Assembly, and constitutional amendments on the ballot for a popular vote.
-Colorado has three types of ballot measures that can be voted on in a statewide election: initiatives, referendums, and legislatively-referred measures.
-In order to be placed on the ballot, supporters of a measure must gather signatures from registered voters.
-From 1877 to 1910, the only ballot measures allowed were legislatively-referred measures.
+The U.S. state of Colorado has had a system of direct voting since gaining statehood in 1876.
+Citizens and the Colorado General Assembly both have the ability to place new legislation, those recently passed by the General Assembly, and constitutional amendments on the ballot for a popular vote.
+Colorado has three types of ballot measures that can be voted on in a statewide election: initiatives, referendums, and legislatively referred measures.
+For a measure to be placed on the ballot, supporters must gather signatures from registered voters.
+From 1877 to 1910, the only ballot measures allowed were legislatively referred measures.
 In 1910, Referendum 3 was placed on the ballot by the General Assembly and passed, creating a citizen-led process for initiatives and referendums.
 The first successful citizen-initiated measures were passed in 1912.

+Since that time, ballot measures have played a major role in Colorado politics.
+After Denver was awarded the hosting rights to the 1976 Winter Olympics, citizens moved to block funding the games with a referendum in 1972.
+A 1990 ballot measure instituting term limits for many elected officials helped galvanize a nationwide movement for term limits, and in 2000 Amendment 20 legalized the medical use of marijuana.
+That measure was followed by full legalization in 2012 with Amendment 64, and the legalization of psilocybin mushrooms in 2022 with Proposition 122.

 Background

 The 1876 Constitution of Colorado included procedures for the General Assembly to place measures on the ballot in a statewide election.
 In the 1890s, a grassroots movement to increase citizen power began, culminating in a special session of the legislature to discuss initiative and referendums in 1910.
 That session resulted in 1910's Referendum 3, which passed with over 76% of the vote and created a citizen-initiated process.

-From 1877 to 2016, constitutional amendments required only a simple majority to pass.
-In 2016, Amendment 71 passed and raised the threshold to 55%.
+Propositions are statutory and amend the Colorado Revised Statutes, whereas amendments change the state constitution.
+From 1877 to 2016, constitutional amendments, like propositions, required only a simple majority to pass.
+Following the passage of Amendment 71 in 2016, amendments require 55% of the vote to pass, unless the amendment is to remove language from the constitution.
+Referred propositions and amendments are lettered, whereas citizen initiatives are numbered.

 In 2020, as part of his administration's response to the COVID-19 pandemic, Governor Jared Polis issued an emergency rule allowing petition signature gatherers to do so via email and mail, rather than in-person efforts.
 The change, while upheld by the Denver District Court, was overturned by the Colorado Supreme Court later that year.